Persevering

 • Scientific studies have shown that people are 150% more productive when they take a day off every week.

-• By taking a day away from working, we allow ourselves to recharge.
+• By taking a day off from working, we allow ourselves to recharge.

-• Taking extra days off gives you the freedom to clear out chores or errands instead of risking it crossing into your day off.
+• Taking extra days off gives you the freedom to clear out chores or errands instead of risking them crossing into your day off.

 • Depending on your job, you might be able to cut hours or redistribute them.